asimondev/agraf/README.md

 Use *\-h* option to see the help text for agraf_export.py.

 Export data for the specified time interval.
 The AWR/ADDM reports and a file with SQL statements from AWR will be generated as well (*\-a* option).
-The export will be done to the specified output directory (*\-o* option).
+The export will be done to the default output directory (*../output*).

-    ./agraf_export.py --begin_time "2019-01-14 23:00" --end_time "2019-01-16 01:00" -a  -o ../output
+    ./agraf_export.py --begin_time "2019-01-14 23:00" --end_time "2019-01-16 01:00" -a

 Use the same options but their short form.
-Clear all old existing files from the *-output* directory before export:
+Set up the output directory.
+Clear all old existing files from the *\-o output_proddb* directory before export:

-    ./agraf_export.py -b "2019-01-14 23:00" -e "2019-01-16 01:00" -a  -o ../output --cleanup
+    ./agraf_export.py -b "2019-01-14 23:00" -e "2019-01-16 01:00" -a  -o ../output_proddb --cleanup

 Use the same options but add the parallel export option for AWR and ADDM reports: